Chris-B33/Chris-B33/README.md

 - I always like starting new projects with new languages and technologies 💻
 - I enjoy playing Dungeons and Dragons too 🎲
-- And if I take any opportunity to travel I can ✈️
+- And I take any opportunity to travel I can ✈️